hahearn73/malloc_and_datastructures/README.txt

 Harry Ahearn
 less of a true README, more general regards from program author

+$ make
+to make a single library called hlib.so.
+This file can be used to call hmalloc and the data types that use it

+to use

 read this tutorial beforehand for basic ideas: https://danluu.com/malloc-tutorial/ notable similarities:
     struct block_meta